 Vermilion is a publicly traded, widely held, international energy producer that seeks to create value through the acquisition, exploration, development and optimization of producing properties in North America, Europe and Australia.
-Founded in 1994, we have been delivering outstanding financial and operational performance for nearly 25 years.
+Founded in 1994, we have been delivering strong financial and operational performance for more than 25 years.

-At the core of our business is our purpose: we believe that producing energy for the many people and businesses that rely upon it to meet their daily needs and sustain their quality of life is both a great privilege and a great responsibility.
+At the core of our business is our purpose: we believe that producing energy for the many people and businesses around the world that rely upon it to meet their daily needs and sustain their quality of life is both a great privilege and a great responsibility.

 Vermilion is part of the energy transition that is currently occurring.
 Our strategy focuses on reducing the environmental impacts of traditional energy production while developing renewable energy projects closely related to our core competencies.
 We believe that sustainability-oriented investors, governments and citizens will effect their greatest positive impact by turning to Best-In-Class operators like Vermilion during the transition.